 In January of 1872, Hollis Hunnewell purchased the corner lot at Commonwealth and Dartmouth, across the alley from 315 Dartmouth.
 In 1876, his brother-in-law, architect Robert Gould Shaw, designed two houses on the lot at 303 Dartmouth and 151 Commonwealth.
 Robert and Isabella (Hunnewell) Shaw lived at 151 Commonwealth; Arthur Hunnewell (brother of Hollis Hunnewell and Isabella Shaw) and his wife, Jane (Boit) Hunnewell, lived at 303 Dartmouth.

-As originally designed, 315 Dartmouth had a mansard roof above two stories and a basement.
-It was probably as part of the reconstruction following the fire that the roof was expanded into a full story at the Dartmouth-Marlborough corner and an additional story within a mansard roof constructed.
-It probably also was at this time that a similar modification, lower in height, was made to the mansard above the bay on Dartmouth to the south of the entrance.
+As originally designed, 315 Dartmouth had a mansard roof above two stories plus a basement.
+As part of the reconstruction following the fire, the roof was expanded into a full story at the Dartmouth-Marlborough corner and an additional story within a mansard roof constructed.
+The work was described in a Boston Journal article on March 19, 1877, which commented that the “handsome residence of Mr. Hollis Hunnewell on Dartmouth street, which was damaged by a fire long since, is being repaired and enlarged by the addition of another story and a tower.”
+It probably also was at this time that mansard above the bay on Dartmouth (to the south of the entrance) was modified.

 Hollis Hunnewell died in June of 1884.
 Louisa Hunnewell continued to live at 315 Dartmouth.

 During the 1886-1887 winter season, Louisa Hunnewell was living elsewhere and 315 Dartmouth was the home of banker Eugene Van Rensselaer Thayer and his wife, Susan (Spring) Thayer.
-They previously had lived at 23 Commonwealth, and by the next season were living at 151 Commonwealth and 315 Dartmouth was once again Mrs. Hunnewell’s home.
+They previously had lived at 23 Commonwealth.
+They also maintained a home, Fairlawn, in Lancaster and a home in Pride’s Crossing.
+By the next season they were living at 151 Commonwealth and 315 Dartmouth was once again Mrs. Hunnewell’s home.